Having difficulties explaining black holes to your students? Why not try these simple activities in the classroom?

 Each working group will need:

+- If a real star were the size of the balloon, then how big would the black hole really be?
+Is the crumpled ball too large or too small to represent a real black hole?
 Answer: The crumpled ball is much too large to represent a black hole.
 Even a real black hole, formed from a massive star, is smaller than the tip of a pencil.

 Building the star with more layers of gas (represented by the foil) would make the star more massive.
 It would also result in the formation of a more massive black hole, since there would be more material with which to form the black hole.

+- The concept of density (mass per unit volume) could be introduced here.
+Which has a higher density, the star or the black hole?
 Although they have a different size, the star and black hole have the same mass, since they are made from the exact same amount of material.
 However, since the black hole is smaller, it has more material contained in less volume, and therefore has a higher density.

 Each working group will need (figure 3):

+- What happens when you decrease the speed of the marble?
+Why?
 When the speed of the marble is high enough, the marble has enough energy to escape the gravity of the black hole.
 However, if the speed of the marble is too low, the force of gravity from the black hole is too strong and the marble will not be able to escape.

+- What happens when you use a heavier large ball?
+What about a heaver marble (figure 6)?
 Because more massive objects create a stronger gravitational force, in both cases you will need to throw the marble harder for it to escape the gravity of the black hole.

+- How would you be able to tell if there is a black hole somewhere by observing the motions of the stars?
 If a black hole becomes massive enough, stars that pass nearby will become trapped in its gravitational field and begin to orbit the black hole, much as the planets in our Solar System orbit the Sun.
 By observing the motions of many stars, astronomers can look for stars that have orbits around the same central point.
 If they cannot see an object at this central point, this is evidence that a black hole could be present there.

 Activity 1 was adapted from the ‘Journey to a Black Hole’ demonstration manual on the Inside Einstein’s Universe websitew4.
 That activity was in turn adapted from the ‘Aluminum Foil, Balloons, and Black Holes’ activity on NASA’s Imagine the Universe websitew1.